BlueJayXRStudio/InfiniteTree/README.md

 ![δ_system evolution](docs/system_evolution.svg)

-The Task Stack Machine does not halt.
+The Task Stack Machine does not halt, but it can be trivially made to halt.
 Terminal states only exist at the Task level (`SUCCESS` or `FAIL`), but the system itself (`δ_system`) is designed to run continuously, like a scheduler or CPU, awaiting new tasks.

 ## References